What people never understand is that depression isn’t about

 In addition to direct causes, scientists suspect that there are several factors that could explain why certain individuals may be more likely to be diagnosed with depression.
 The following factors are thought to play a role in a person’s risk:

-Depression is a very complex mood disorder that can affect multiple facets including a person’s emotional, physical and mental state.
-Depression can not only increase risk of death by suicide, it can also increase risk of certain chronic diseases including heart disease.
+Depression is a very complex mood disorder that can affect multiple facets including a person’s emotional, physical, and mental state.
+Depression can not only increase the risk of death by suicide, but it can also increase the risk of certain chronic diseases including heart disease.

 Depression can be triggered by multiple causes including:

-Learning how to properly deal with stress, manage weight, get better sleep, and improving your cognition can help lower the risk of depression in some instances.
+Learning how to properly deal with stress, manage weight, get better sleep, and improve your cognition can help lower the risk of depression in some instances.